Travel trade and groups

-There are a number of ways of enhancing your group visit to the Royal Pavilion, including audio guides, guidebooks, specialist guided tours and afternoon tea in the Royal Pavilion Tearoom.
+There are a number of ways of enhancing your group visit to the Royal Pavilion, including multi media guides, guidebooks, specialist guided tours and afternoon tea in the Pavilion Dining Rooms.

 Pre-booked groups of 15 or more people benefit from a discount on entry and on guidebooks (minimum order 15 guide books).